doersino/nyum/_recipes/crispy_chinese_battered_meat.md

 ---

-* `5 mm` slices of chicken or pork
+* `400g` chicken or pork
 * `1 tsp` cornflour
 * `1/2 tsp` sugar
 * `1 tsp` light soy sauce or Shaoxing wine

+> Slice meat thinly into 5mm slices - freezing for 30 mins will help
+>
-> mix marinate and meat thoroughly and set aside for 10 mins
+> Mix marinate and meat thoroughly and set aside for 10 mins

 ## To Fry